 Congress created federal tax assistance for adoption by enacting the Small Business and Job Protection Act of 1996 (P.L.
 104-188).
 The act added tax incentives for adoption to the existing federal adoption assistance grant programs by creating a tax credit and an income tax exclusion of up to \$5,000 per adoption and \$6,000 per adoption of a special needs child.
-The Economic Growth and Tax Relief Reconciliation Act of 2001 (EGTRRA, P.L.107-16) provided an increase in qualified expenses for the credit (and the income tax exclusion) to \$10,000 (indexed for inflation), but with a sunset period.
+The Economic Growth and Tax Relief Reconciliation Act of 2001 (EGTRRA, P.L.
+107-16) increased qualified expenses for the credit (and the income tax exclusion) to \$10,000 (indexed for inflation), but with a sunset period.
 Beginning in 2011, the prior law limits of \$5,000 and \$6,000 will become effective again.

 The tax credit and the income tax exclusion significantly limit who may benefit from the tax provisions.
 Both provisions are subject to a phase-out rule (which creates an income cap), and the tax credit is nonrefundable (which creates a minimum income level for using the credit).
 These provisions limit the number of taxpayers who benefit from the credit.
-As a result, in tax year 2004, very few families with an adjusted gross income of less than \$25,000, or with an adjusted gross income of \$200,000 or more, claimed the credit.
-In tax year 2004, approximately 71,100 tax returns, or .05% of all tax returns, included a claim for the adoption tax credit, with a total credit value claimed of \$301.9 million.
+As a result, in tax year 2006, very few families with an adjusted gross income of less than \$30,000, or with an adjusted gross income of \$200,000 or more, claimed the credit.
+In tax year 2006, approximately 93,400 tax returns, or .07% of all tax returns, included a claim for the adoption tax credit, with a total credit value claimed of \$301.9 million.

-Policy issues associated with the tax provisions are the limited availability of the credit resulting from the phase-out rule and nonrefundablity of the credit, more generous provisions for domestic adoptions and for adoptions of special needs children, and whether the tax system is the most efficient means of providing federal assistance for adoption.
+Policy issues associated with the tax provisions are the limited availability of the credit resulting from the phase-out rule and nonrefundability of the credit, more generous provisions for domestic adoptions and for adoptions of special needs children, and whether the tax system is the most efficient means of providing federal assistance for adoption.

-Legislation introduced in the 109th Congress would have made permanent the EGTRRA increases in the tax provisions, increased the level of qualified expenses, or made the credit refundable.
-In the 110th Congress, legislation has been introduced (H.R.
-273 and H.R.
-471) that would repeal the EGTRRA sunset provision as it relates to the adoption tax provisions.
+In the 110th Congress, legislation was introduced (H.R.
+273, H.R.
+471, H.R.
+3758,S. 561, and S. 3079) that would have repealed the EGTRRA sunset provision as it relates to the adoption tax provisions.
+H.R.
+1074, H.R.
+3192, H.R.
+7091, and S. 2407, would have increased the maximum qualified expenses from \$10,000 to \$15,000 (with an inflation adjustment) and made the adoption tax credit refundable.
+H.R.
+4313 would have provided an additional \$2,000 of tax credit for adopting an older child.
 This report outlines the tax benefits for adoption, examines the associated policy issues, and provides a legislative history of the tax provisions for adoption.
 It will be updated as warranted by legislative activity.